I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_request_packet.md

 Specifies the size in bytes of the input buffer.

-`IoControlCode`

-Specifies an IOCTL_VIDEO_<i>XXX</i> value passed to the <b>EngDeviceIoControl</b> function by the caller and sent to the video port driver in an IRP code.
-For more information about the set of system-defined IOCTL_VIDEO_<i>XXX</i> that miniport drivers must support, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff570515">Video Miniport Driver I/O Control Codes</a>.

 `OutputBuffer`

 Pointer to an output buffer into which the miniport driver transfers data to be returned to the caller.
 The structure for the data depends on the value of <b>IoControlCode.</b> Because this member points to the same buffer as <b>InputBuffer</b>, a miniport driver must not write output in the <b>OutputBuffer</b> before it has consumed all input data from the <b>InputBuffer</b>.